StephanMusgrave/unipop/README.md

 They will see:
 * who is selling the item
 * its price
-* the distance from the user to the item
-* auto-changing extra images
 * an option to view its location on Google Maps
+* the distance of the user to the item
+* auto-changing extra images (carousel)
 * an I want it button

 I want it button